sharovatov/teamlead/articles/happiness.md

 There’s also a good book [#NoEstimates](http://noestimatesbook.com) which explains how to meet goals without imposing time pressure on the developers.

-**Simple advice here**: consider getting rid of estimations, story points, deadlines, sprints or any other practice imposing time pressure on developers.
+**Advice**: consider getting rid of estimations, story points, deadlines, sprints or any other practice imposing time pressure on developers.

 **2. Broken professional ethics**